 The emphasis Kant places on the role of the activity of the imagination in aesthetic pleasure and discernment typifies a trend in Enlightenment thought.
 Whereas early in the Enlightenment, in French classicism, and to some extent in Christian Wolff and other figures of German rationalism, the emphasis is on the more-or-less static rational order and proportion and on rigid universal rules or laws of reason, the trend during the development of Enlightenment aesthetics is toward emphasis on the play of the imagination and its fecundity in generating associations.

 Denis Diderot is an important and influential author on aesthetics.
 He wrote the entry “On the Origin and Nature of the Beautiful” for the Encyclopedia (1752).
 Like Lessing in Germany, Diderot not only philosophized about art and beauty, but also wrote plays and influential art criticism.
 Diderot is strongly influenced in his writings on aesthetics by the empiricism in England and Scotland, but his writing is not limited to that standpoint.
 Diderot repeats the classical dictum that art should imitate nature, but, whereas, for French classicists, the nature that art should imitate is ideal nature – a static, universal rational order – for Diderot, nature is dynamic and productive.
-For Diderot, the nature the artist ought to imitate is the real nature we experience, warts and all (as it were), in its particularity.
-The particularism and realism of Diderot's aesthetics is based on a critique of the standpoint of French classicism (see Cassirer 1935, p.
+For Diderot, the nature the artist ought to imitate is the real nature we experience, warts and all (as it were).
+The particularism and realism of Diderot’s aesthetics is based on a critique of the standpoint of French classicism (see Cassirer 1935, p.
 295f.).
-According to this critique, the artistic rules that the French classicists represent as universal rules of reason are exposed as being nothing more than conventions marking what is considered proper within a certain tradition; in other words, the prescriptions within the French classical tradition are artificial, not natural, and the means of liberation from the fetters which Diderot takes them to represent to artistic genius is exactly to turn to the task of observing and imitating actual nature.
-Diderot's emphasis on the primeval productive power and abundance of nature in his aesthetic writings contributes to the trend toward focus on artistic creation and expression (as opposed to artistic appreciation and discernment) that is a characteristic of the late Enlightenment and the transition to Romanticism.
+This critique exposes the artistic rules represented by French classicists as universal rules of reason as nothing more than conventions marking what is considered proper within a certain tradition.
+In other words, the prescriptions within the French classical tradition are artificial, not natural, and constitute fetters to artistic genius.
+Diderot takes liberation from such fetters to come from turning to the task of observing and imitating actual nature.
+Diderot’s emphasis on the primeval productive power and abundance of nature in his aesthetic writings contributes to the trend toward focus on artistic creation and expression (as opposed to artistic appreciation and discernment) that is a characteristic of the late Enlightenment and the transition to Romanticism.